eclipse-csi/otterdog/docs/reference/organization/secret.md

     secret value anymore via its API.
 You will need to update the configuration with the real secret value, either by entering the secret value (not advised), or referencing it via a credential provider.

-    Secrets which have a redacted secret defined will be skipped during processing.
+    Secrets which have a redacted value defined will be skipped during processing.

 ## Jsonnet Function